YimingYAN/intro-to-boost-range/PITCHME.md

 +++
 ### ```filter_iterator```
-- Customises the way its moves
+- Customises the way it moves
 - When advancing by one, advances its underlying iterator until it reaches an element that satisfies the predicate or the end of the collection.